The primary export you receive when you require the library. For example:

 Define an optional "flag" argument.

-Flags are a special subset of options that can either be true
+Flags are a special subset of options that can either be true or false.

 For example: